South Coast Track Information

 South Cape beach

-Along that and you’ll see markers for the track heading inland a few hundred metres before the end of the beach.
+Along that you’ll see markers for the track heading inland a few hundred metres before the end of the beach.

 It’s a nice sharp climb up over Coal Bluff that affords a great view.